Jasonvdb/npm-bittrex-api/README.md

 This is an asynchronous node js client for the bittrex.com API.

 It exposes all the API methods found here: https://www.bittrex.com/Home/Api.

-Instead of exposing the getmarketid method, it is used internally to convert market ids from the format Target/Base to the internal format of Base-Target.

 Example Usage: